fb pixel

 For Undergraduate bachelor programs:

-• Fall/Winter session - 18 credit hours (60%), but you must have 9 credit hours minimum in each term.
+• Fall/Winter session - 18 credit hours is equal to 60%, but you must have 9 credit hours minimum in each term to maintain eligibility.

 Calculate your course load for the Fall/Winter session by dividing your registered course load by 30.
 Example: 21 credit hours/30 = 0.7 (70%)